rant-lang/rant/README.md

-**Rant** is a high-level language for templating and procedural generation.
-Easily create dynamic templates, dialogue, stories, names, test data, and much more.
+**Rant** is a high-level language for **procedural templating**, providing a powerful toolset for easily creating code templates, dynamic game dialogue, stories, name generators, test data, and much more.

 ***